wktdh/1990/README.md

 k
 =

-It is my,and it is your.
+It is my,and you are my.